killshot13/express-smtp-mailer/CONTRIBUTING.md

 >Here is a link to the full [Security Policy](https://github.com/killshot13/express-smtp-mailer/blob/main/SECURITY.md).

-## Code review process

->I(we) look at Pull Requests on a regular basis in a weekly triage process that I(we) use to track order of importance.
->After feedback has been given I(we) expect responses within two weeks.
-After two weeks I(we) may close the pull request if it isn't showing any activity.
+# Before You Go

 You can always chat with me(us) using in the [Discussions area](https://github.com/killshot13/express-smtp-mailer/discussions).
-All feedback, inquiries, and constructive criticism is welcome provided the conversation remains civil and free of derogatory or abusive verbage.
+All feedback, inquiries, and constructive criticism is welcome provided the conversation remains civil and free of derogatory or abusive verbage according to the [Code of Conduct](https://github.com/killshot13/express-smtp-mailer/blob/main/CODE_OF_CONDUCT.md)

 Thank you for your time and your contribution!!! 🎉🎉🎉